freshfox/firestore-storage/README.md

 await todoRepo.save({...}); // Throws and error
 await todoRepo.save({...}, '<userId>'); // Succeeds
 ```

+## Migrations

+This package provides a base class to migrate data in Firestore.
+For more info look at [this example](src/test/storage/migrations_test.ts)

 ## Custom error
 The query functions [get](#get) and [getById](#getbyid) will throw an error if the document doesn't exist.